 Context of Hard Brexit Scenario Articles

-The “Hard Brexit Scenario” articles in this section set out some consequences that would arise unless other arrangements are made between the UK and the EU, in the event of a no deal “hard” Brexit in which the United Kingdom automatically leaves the EU on 31st October 2019 (postponed to 31st January 2020 with an effective exit date on 31st December 2020).
+The “Hard Brexit Scenario” articles in this section set out some consequences that would arise unless other arrangements are made between the UK and the EU, in the event of a no deal “hard” Brexit in which the United Kingdom automatically leaves the EU on 31st October 2019 (may also apply to new exit date on 31st December 2020).

-As of mid-August 2019, the default position under EU law and UK law is that the UK will cease to be a member of the EU on 31st October 2019 (postponed to 31st January 2020 with an effective exit date on 31st December 2020).
+As of mid-August 2019, the default position under EU law and UK law is that the UK will cease to be a member of the EU on 31st October 2019 (may also apply to new exit date on 31st December 2020).
 Under EU law, the date can be extended by decision of the EU Council (Governments).
 Under UK law the date can be extended by Ministerial Order under the relevant UK legislation.

-The new UK Government led be Boris Johnson has announced a from policy of leaving the EU on 31st October 2019 (postponed to 31st January 2020 with an effective exit date on 31st December 2020), in the absence of significant changes to the Withdrawal Agreement, agreed by the EU and UK Government , but rejected and not ratified by Parliament on three occasions.
+The new UK Government led be Boris Johnson has announced a from policy of leaving the EU on 31st October 2019 (may also apply to new exit date on 31st December 2020), in the absence of significant changes to the Withdrawal Agreement, agreed by the EU and UK Government , but rejected and not ratified by Parliament on three occasions.

 The unratified Withdrawal Agreement is intended to provide for a transitional or “implementation” period by which the UK would not effectively leave the EU until the end of 2020 at the earliest, which date could be postponed by at least one further year under its terms.
 It is intended that a new comprehensive trade agreement, dealing with many of the future relationship would be entered in the transitional period.

-What is set out in the “Hard Brexit Scenario” articles applies to a hypothetical sudden exit of the United Kingdom from European Union as scheduled on 29th March 2019 (postponed to 31st January 2020 with an effective exit date on 31 December 2020) .
+What is set out in the “Hard Brexit Scenario” articles applies to a hypothetical sudden exit of the United Kingdom from European Union as scheduled on 29th March 2019 (may also apply to new exit date on 31 December 2020) .
 Rationally, there is a strong incentive for the UK and EU to conclude a withdrawal agreement in order to avoid a so-called hard Brexit.
 However as of mid-August 2019 there is a standoff between the UK and the EU, largely about the so called Northern Ireland Backstop.
 No formal negotiations are ongoing, nor do they appear imminent.

 There is a possibility that the UK Parliament will try to prevent a no-deal exit, either by passing law or replacing the UK Government, with a temporary Government mandated to seek an extension, pending a general election.